daddyofadoggy/blog/posts/Scratch_to_Scale/Distributed_Data_Parallel/report_ddp.md

 ### The `get()` Utility

-The notebook introduces a handy utility function `get()` for accessing distributed information:
+We have introduced a handy utility function `get()` for accessing distributed information:

 ```python
 get("ws")      # → world_size (number of GPUs)